Using Mutation-Analysis to Examine an LLM's Ability to Summarize Code: Experimental Process

 After the mutants have been generated, we produce summaries for each of the mutants as well as the original code.
 For this study, we define a \textit{summary} as the natural language explanation of a code snippet's logic and behavior generated by an LLM.
 We produce these summaries by feeding the code into the model with the fixed prompt: (``Explain the following code snippet in plain English.'')
 This prompt structure aligns with prior studies that concluded that the use of LLMs is beneficial \cite{nam2023ide,leinonen2023comparing,sarsa2022automatic}.
 To ensure reproducibility and prevent context leakage, we instantiate a fresh session for each sample and set the temperature to 0 to enforce deterministic output.

-\subsection{(3) Compare Summaries}
+\subsection{Compare Summaries}

 The final stage of our pipeline involves the \textit{evaluator}, which compares the summary of the mutated code against the original to determine if the behavioral change was detected.
 We explicitly chose human evaluators over automated systems for two critical reasons.
 First, we rejected heuristic-based metrics such as BLEU \cite{papineni2002bleu}.
 While standard in Natural Language Processing, recent literature indicates these metrics correlate poorly with semantic correctness outside of machine translation tasks \cite{reiter2018structured}.
 They are particularly ill-suited for code summarization, where functionally identical logic can be described in vastly different words, rendering n-gram overlap an unreliable proxy for accuracy.
 Second, we considered but ultimately rejected execution-based evaluation methods used in recent benchmarks \cite{muennighoff2023octopack,evalplus,chen2021evaluating}.
 These methods typically attempt to regenerate executable code from the summary and run unit tests.
 However, this approach lacks the precision required for our specific objective.
 Because our mutations are often subtle semantic perturbations (e.g., modifying a single comparator or return value), the noise introduced by the re-generation process could obscure whether the summary itself accurately captured the change.

-Instead, we compared the summaries manually.
-When comparing the two summaries manually, the criteria we used was whether we could identify the mutation by comparing the two summaries.
-If the two summaries were different and we were able to identify change that was applied by comparing the two summaries, then the code sample was considered a \textit{positive} result.
+Instead, we compared the summaries manually, and checked whether we could identify the mutation by comparing the two summaries.
+If the two summaries were different and we were able to identify the change that was applied by comparing the two summaries, then the code sample was considered a \textit{positive} result.
 If we were not able to identify the change from the two summaries, then the code sample was considered a \textit{negative} result.
 This would mean that for two different pieces of code, the model generated the same summary and as a result, we conclude that it did not accurately summarize the code.